thenurdyguy/mdon/README.md

 ## Getting Started

-mdone is still in it's infancy so you will have to install it from gist for now.
+mdon is still in it's infancy so you will have to install it from [gist](https://gist.github.com/daflair/d92ae1d4f54d7cb43a434388c6adabaf) for now.

 <?!>